For more than 40 years, the CMA has been helping physicians keep Canadian highways, railways and skies safe.

-Physicians are regularly called upon to evaluate medical fitness to drive.
-The potential effects of a medical condition on driving capability should be a consideration for everyone – regardless of age or whether they have a driver fitness form to be completed.
+All health care providers should consider the potential effects a medical condition can have on their patients’ driving capability―no matter their age or whether they have a driver fitness form to be completed.

 - Motor vehicle crashes kill about 2,000 people in Canada each year and injure another 160,000.

-- Current demographic trends predict major increases in the number of older divers over the next 20 years.
+- Current demographic trends predict major increases in the number of older drivers over the next 20 years.